 Skip to content

-Actuarial models are fundamentally about projecting values forward through time.
-Every life insurance product — from simple term life to universal life with dynamic charges — requires stepping through monthly or annual periods, computing cashflows, decrements, and accumulated values at each step.
+Actuarial models are about projecting values forward through time.
+Every life product — term, whole life, universal life — steps through monthly or annual periods, computing cashflows, decrements, and accumulated values at each step.
+This page covers how Gaspatchio expresses those time-dependent calculations on list columns, where each list represents one policy's projection over time.

 from gaspatchio_core import ActuarialFrame